cloudmesh-community/book/chapters/devops/iac-terraform.md

 * Minimizes human failure
 * Documentation for your infrastructure "

-IaC solves the problem of "environment drift", leading to the infamous "but it works on my machine" kind of errors that are difficult to trace.
-Sam Guckenheimer [@WhatisIaC002] writes that "IaC guarantees Idempotence (known end state) irrespective of starting state.
+IaC solves the problem of "environment drift", that used to lead to the infamous "but it works on my machine" kind of errors that are difficult to trace.
+Sam Guckenheimer [@WhatisIaC002] writes that "IaC guarantees Idempotence -- known/predictable end state --  irrespective of starting state.
 Idempotency is achieved by either automatically configuring an existing target or by discarding the existing target and recreating a fresh environment."